null

 • residue buildup occurs

-Hot water helps detergents dissolve oils and urine residues more quickly.
+Hot water helps detergents dissolve oils and urine residues more quickly, but it still works best when the rest of the wash routine is solid.

 Does Washer Type Affect Water Temperature?